sylwiavargas/ActiveRecord-VHS-Store/README.md

 ## ERD

-**NOTE** that the below ERD does not include foreign keys -- these you need to add on your own, together with the accosiation macros.
+**NOTE** that the below ERD does not include foreign keys -- these you need to add on your own, together with the association macros.

 ```
   Client